scribe-org/Scribe-iOS/README.md

 - Allowing a user to press or long hold the preview label for further information on what's being displayed [(see issue)]()

+- Change the Scribe interface buttons to default UIButtons from plain so that versions lower than iOS 15 can be supported [(see issue)]()

 ## Appearance

 - Create a version of the `Scribe key` that is appropriately rendered across devices [(see issue)]()